Predicting the timing of peak oil: 2000s

+In a 2006 analysis of Hubbert theory, it was noted that uncertainty in real world oil production amounts and confusion in definitions increases the uncertainty in general of production predictions.
+By comparing the fit of various other models, it was found that Hubbert's methods yielded the closest fit overall but none of the models were very accurate.
+In 1956 Hubbert himself recommended using "a family of possible production curves" when predicting a production peak and decline curve.

 The July 2007 IEA Medium-Term Oil Market Report projected a 2% non-OPEC liquids supply growth in 2007-2009, reaching 51.0 koilbbl/d in 2008, receding thereafter as the slate of verifiable investment projects diminishes.
 They refer to this decline as a plateau.
 The report expects only a small amount of supply growth from OPEC producers, with 70% of the increase coming from Saudi Arabia, the UAE, and Angola as security and investment issues continue to impinge on oil exports from Iraq, Nigeria and Venezuela.

 In October 2007, the Energy Watch Group, a German research group founded by MP Hans-Josef Fell, released a report claiming that oil production peaked in 2006 and would decline by several percent annually.
 The authors predicted negative economic effects and social unrest as a result.
 They stated that the IEA production plateau prediction uses purely economic models, which rely on an ability to raise production and discovery rates at will.

 Sadad Ibrahim Al Husseini, former head of Saudi Aramco's production and exploration, stated in an October 29, 2007 interview that oil production had likely already reached its peak in 2006, and that assumptions by the IEA and EIA of production increases by OPEC to over 45 koilbbl/d are "quite unrealistic."
 Data from the United States Energy Information Administration show that world production leveled out in 2004, and an October 2007 retrospective report by the Energy Watch Group concluded that this data showed the peak of conventional oil production in the third quarter of 2006.